cfneese/LoomisWood/docs/index.md

 The
-data contained in the Lines, Series, Assignments, and SeriesFit subfolders is accessible through structures.
-Use the GetLinesStruct(), GetSeriesStruct(), GetAssignmentListStruct(), and GetSeriesFitStruct() functions to create a structure referencing these folders.
-This greatly simplifies writing functions to access this data, and simplifies the code of the add-in as well.
+data contained in the Lines, Series, Assignments, and SeriesFit subfolders is accessible through structures. Â  Use the GetLinesStruct(), GetSeriesStruct(), GetAssignmentListStruct(), and GetSeriesFitStruct() functions to create a structure referencing these folders. Â  This greatly simplifies writing functions to access this data, and simplifies the code of the add-in as well.

 The
-add-in does not implement structures for the data in a plot subfolder.<span style='mso-spacerun:yes'>  The reason for this is that many of the functions that use this data need fast response to prevent the add-in from becoming sluggish.
-Since dereferencing a global data object involves a significant overhead, it is best to only dereference (using NVAR, SVAR, and WAVE). the objects needed.
+add-in does not implement structures for the data in a plot subfolder.<span style='mso-spacerun:yes'>Â  The reason for this is that many of the functions that use this data need fast response to prevent the add-in from becoming sluggish. Â  Since dereferencing a global data object involves a significant overhead, it is best to only dereference (using NVAR, SVAR, and WAVE). the objects needed.

 ## Customization

-There are several function of the Add-In that the user may want to customize.<span style='mso-spacerun:yes'>  The most important is the Extract Assignments feature, which has already been discussed.
+There are several function of the Add-In that the user may want to customize.<span style='mso-spacerun:yes'>Â  The most important is the Extract Assignments feature, which has already been discussed. Â
 (See <u><span style='color:blue'>The Assignments Folder:</u><span
-style='color:black'>.)
-There are several other function this user may want to customize.
+style='color:black'>.) Â  There are several other function this user may want to customize. Â
-Most of these can be changed using <u><span style='color:blue'>Function Overrides</u><span style='color:black'>, although you can edit the main procedure file if you want.
-Functions the user may want to customize are:
+Most of these can be changed using <u><span style='color:blue'>Function Overrides</u><span style='color:black'>, although you can edit the main procedure file if you want. Â  Functions the user may want to customize are:

 <p class=CodeIndented>static function/S StandardBandLabels(order)